compound-finance/quark/README.md

 ### Separation of Signer and Executor

-The `signer` and `executor` roles are separate roles in the Quark Wallet.
-The `signer` is able to sign Quark operations that can be executed by the Quark Wallet.
-The `executor` is able to directly execute scripts on the Quark Wallet.
-Theoretically, the same address can be both the `signer` and `executor` of a Quark Wallet.
-Similarly, the `signer` and/or `executor` can be set to the null address to effectively remove that role from the wallet.
+The `signer` and `executor` roles are separate roles in the _Quark Wallet_.
+The `signer` is able to sign Quark operations that can be executed by the _Quark Wallet_.
+The `executor` is able to directly execute scripts on the _Quark Wallet_.
+Theoretically, the same address can be both the `signer` and `executor` of a _Quark Wallet_.
+Similarly, the `signer` and/or `executor` can be set to the null (zero) address to effectively remove that role from the wallet.

-The separation of these two roles allows for a subwallet system, where a wallet can be the `executor` for another wallet but both wallets share the same `signer`.
-This is discussed in more detail in the [Subwallets section](#subwallets).
+The separation of these two roles allows for a sub-wallet system, where a wallet can be the `executor` for another wallet but both wallets share the same `signer`.
+This is discussed in more detail in the [Sub-wallets section](#sub-wallets).

-### Subwallets
+### Sub-wallets

-Subwallets are Quark wallets controlled by another Quark wallet.
-Specifically, the subwallet's `executor` is another Quark wallet (main wallet), meaning the main wallet can directly execute scripts on the subwallet.
-This allows for complex interactions that span multiple Quark wallets to be executed via a single signature.
+Sub-wallets are _Quark wallets_ controlled by another _Quark wallet_.
+Specifically, the sub-wallet's `executor` is another _Quark wallet_ (dubbed the "main wallet"), meaning the main wallet can directly execute scripts on the sub-wallet.
+This allows for complex interactions that span multiple _Quark wallets_ to be executed via a single signature.

-For example, let Wallet A be the `executor` of Wallet B. Alice is the `signer` for Wallet A. If Alice wants to borrow USDC from Comet in Wallet A, transfer the USDC to Wallet B, and then supply the USDC to Comet from Wallet B, she can accomplish this with a single signature of a Quark operation.
-The final action of "supply USDC to Comet in Wallet B" can be invoked by a direct execution call from Wallet A.
+For example, let _Wallet A_ be the `executor` of _Wallet B_.
+Alice is the `signer` for _Wallet A_.
+If Alice wants to borrow USDC from Comet in _Wallet A_, transfer the USDC to _Wallet B_, and then supply the USDC to Comet from _Wallet B_, she can accomplish this with a single signature of a _Quark operation_.
+The final action of "supply USDC to Comet in Wallet B" can be invoked by a direct execution call from _Wallet A_.

 ### Replayable Scripts

-Replayable scripts are Quark scripts that can re-executed multiple times using the same signature of a Quark operation.
+Replayable scripts are Quark scripts that can re-executed multiple times using the same signature of a _Quark operation_.
 More specifically, replayable scripts explicitly clear the nonce used by the transaction (can be done via the `allowReplay` helper function in [`QuarkScript.sol`](./quark-core/src/QuarkScript.sol)) to allow for the same nonce to be re-used with the same script address.

 An example use-case for replayable scripts is recurring purchases.
-If a user wanted to buy X WETH using 1,000 USDC every Wednesday until 10,000 USDC is spent, they can achieve this by signing a single Quark operation of a replayable script ([example](./test/lib/RecurringPurchase.sol)).
-A submitter can then submit this same signed Quark operation every Wednesday to execute the recurring purchase.
+If a user wanted to buy X WETH using 1,000 USDC every Wednesday until 10,000 USDC is spent, they can achieve this by signing a single _Quark operation_ of a replayable script ([example](./test/lib/RecurringPurchase.sol)).
+A submitter can then submit this same signed _Quark operation_ every Wednesday to execute the recurring purchase.
 The replayable script should have checks to ensure conditions are met before purchasing the WETH.

 #### Same script address, but different calldata

-For replayable transactions where the nonce is cleared, Quark State Manager requires future transactions using that nonce to use the same script.
+For replayable transactions where the nonce is cleared, _Quark State Manager_ requires future transactions using that nonce to use the same script.
 This is to ensure that the same nonce is not accidentally used by two different scripts.
-However, it does not require the calldata passed to that script to be the same.
+However, it does not require the `calldata` passed to that script to be the same.
 This means that a cleared nonce can be executed with the same script but different calldata.

 Allowing the calldata to change greatly increases the flexibility of replayable scripts.
-One can think of a replayable script like a submodule of a wallet that supports different functionality.
+One can think of a replayable script like a sub-module of a wallet that supports different functionality.
 In the [example script](./test/lib/RecurringPurchase.sol) for recurring purchases, there is a separate `cancel` function that the user can sign to cancel the nonce, and therefore, cancel all the recurring purchases that use this nonce.
 The user can also also sign multiple `purchase` calls, each with different purchase configurations.
 This means that multiple variations of recurring purchases can exist on the same nonce and can all be cancelled together.

-One danger of flexible calldata in replayable scripts is that previously signed calldata can always be re-executed.
+One danger of flexible `calldata` in replayable scripts is that previously signed `calldata` can always be re-executed.
 The Quark system does not disallow previously used calldata when a new calldata is executed.
-This means that scripts may need to implement their own method of invalidating previously-used calldata.
+This means that scripts may need to implement their own method of invalidating previously-used `calldata`.

 ### Callbacks

-Callbacks are an opt-in feature of Quark scripts that allow for an external contract to call into the Quark script (in the context of the Quark wallet) during the same transaction.
-An example use-case of callbacks is Uniswap flashloans ([example script](./quark-core-scripts/src/UniswapFlashLoan.sol)), where the Uniswap pool will call back into the Quark wallet to make sure that the loan is paid off before ending the transaction.
+Callbacks are an opt-in feature of Quark scripts that allow for an external contract to call into the Quark script (in the context of the _Quark wallet_) during the same transaction.
+An example use-case of callbacks is Uniswap flashloans ([example script](./quark-core-scripts/src/UniswapFlashLoan.sol)), where the Uniswap pool will call back into the _Quark wallet_ to make sure that the loan is paid off before ending the transaction.

 Callbacks need to be explicitly turned on by Quark scripts.
-Specifically, this is done by writing the callback target address to the callback storage slot in Quark State Manager (can be done via the `allowCallback` helper function in [`QuarkScript.sol`](./quark-core/src/QuarkScript.sol)).
+Specifically, this is done by writing the callback target address to the callback storage slot in _Quark State Manager_ (can be done via the `allowCallback` helper function in [`QuarkScript.sol`](./quark-core/src/QuarkScript.sol)).

 ## Adding Library Dependencies